 If you are interested in transferring to Lyons, please reach out to us through our contact page.

 "See" Our school!

 Join us for our Virtual Open House happening every Tuesday evening at 6:00 pm (except when there is no school for students).
+Because of the timing of the application due date in 2022, we will include an Open House on Tuesday, February 22nd, during February break.
 Please register for an Open House by emailing firstname.lastname@example.org.
 The Zoom link is attached to our Calendar.

 Lyons is a small, progressive, unscreened New York City public secondary school with a liberal arts focus.
 We are located in East Williamsburg, Brooklyn, and are a member of the NYS Performance Standards Consortium.
 All students do Roundtable presentations in all their core subjects twice a year, and high school students complete graduation level Performance Based Assessment Task (PBAT) requirements rather than most Regents.
 Our academic program includes inquiry-based projects, weekly Field Studies classes where students travel to different sites across the city and skills instruction to meet the needs of students.